-Airbnb is raising the bar when it comes to COVID-19 safety practices: All Airbnb hosts are required to agree to these COVID-19 safety practices by November 20, 2020.
+In October 2020, Airbnb rose the bar when it came to COVID-19 safety practices: All Airbnb hosts were required to agree to these COVID-19 safety practices by November 20, 2020.
 Those who do not complete this requirement before the deadline may be unable to accept new reservations on airbnb.com.
+As of March 15, 2021, this requirement is still holding.
+Yet, it is not clear how far Airbnb, if at all, Airbnb is enforcing it.
+Let’s see what has changed since November, from the new copy listing pages about Enhanced Cleaning to the January 2021 partnership with Reckitt Benckiser (maker of Lysol and Dettol) that allows hosts to purchase turnover kits and welcome kits.

 When Airbnb announced this new Health and Safety mandate, it shared that close to 1.5 million host listings had already voluntarily enrolled in the Enhanced Cleaning Protocol.
 If Airbnb has somewhere between 6 and 7 million listings, it meant that less than 27 to 33% of hosts had enrolled.